Mharlove Andre

 Board member

-Since her tenure at MGH, Mharlove has broadened her interests within dermatology to encompass skin of color, autoimmune diseases, hair loss disorders, and rheumatology-dermatology.
+Since her tenure at MGH, Mharlove has broadened her interests within dermatology to encompass skin of color, autoimmune diseases, and rheumatology-dermatology.
 Committed to fostering diversity in medicine, she actively mentors minority students pursuing careers in dermatology.
-Her affiliations include memberships in the Skin of Color Society, Student National Medical Association, Pediatric Dermatology Research Alliance, and Dermatology Interest Group Association (DIGA).
-Notably, she serves as the Membership Engagement Chair of Sk(in Depth), a well-known dermatology research newsletter, holds the role of External Affairs Director at her school’s Equal Access Clinic, is on the leadership team for DIGA’s Skin of Color/Increasing Representation Working Group, and coordinates the acquisition of sun safety products for homeless patients through her institution’s Street Medicine program.
+Her affiliations include memberships in the Skin of Color Society, Student National Medical Association, National Medical Association, Rheumatologic Dermatology Society, Dermatology Interest Group Association (DIGA), and the Gold Humanism Honor Society.
+Notably, she serves as the one of the Chairs of the 2025-2026 VisualDx Student Advisory Board, is on the leadership team for DIGA’s Skin of Color/Increasing Representation Working Group and coordinates the acquisition of sun safety products for homeless patients through her institution’s Street Medicine program.

-Beyond her academic pursuits, Mharlove finds joy in participating in dance classes, attending art festivals and concerts, indulging in reality TV, and traveling to new destinations.
+Beyond her academic pursuits, Mharlove finds joy in participating in dance classes, creating floral arrangements, creating and collecting loose leaf teas, and attending art festivals.